 Identification: Bass-shaped and often mistaken for bass, especially kelp bass.
 Readily identified by the different shape of the dorsal fins (in bass, the third to fifth spines are much higher than the other spines).
 The coloring is olive-brown with light areas under the dorsal fins; light brown or olive-brown on the sides; light blotches on the back.
 Fins range from olive to bight yellow.
 Olives are similar in appearance to yellowtail rockfish and often mistaken for them.
 However, olives do not have reddish-brown speckling on the scales as do the yellowtail rockfish and the caudal fin is generally greenish-yellow instead of just yellow.

 Size: To 24 inches, although most caught from piers are less than 12 inches in length.
-The California record fish weighed 5 lb 14 oz and was caught at San Augustine Reef in 1991.
+The California angling record fish 7 Lbs 4 oz and was taken at Morro Bay in 2014.
+The diving record fish weighed 6 Lbs 1 oz and was taken at Carmel in 20012.

 Habitat: Recorded to a depth of 572 feet but generally they’re a mid-water species found in shallow-water kelp beds, often mixing in with schools of blue or black rockfish.
 Adults primarily feed on small fish (including juvenile rockfish), small crustaceans (including krill), cephalopods (including squid and octopi), isopods and worms.
 Both juvenile and adult fish may feed primarily at night (when more octopi are roaming around), but it’s less clear with the adults.
 Olives are known to compete for food and shelter with kelp bass.
 They’re also a resident species rarely moving more than a mile from their home territory.